 Our Annual Open House

-Admission will be free.
+Admission is free.

-Donations will be graciously accepted and immensely appreciated.
+Monetary donations will be graciously accepted and immensely appreciated.

 We look forward to meeting new visitors and welcoming back repeat visitors.

-You can visit our historic 1882 depot.
+You can visit our historic, rare 1882 M&N depot.

 You can discover some of the history of our prototype railroad.

-Maybe you will consider joining our Society or supporting our cause in some other way.
+Maybe you will consider joining our Society, or supporting our cause in some other way.

 Our first open house was held in 1982.